 The University of Iowa strives to create a respectful, safe, and welcoming environment for students, faculty, staff, and visitors.
-The Interim Policy on Sexual Harassment and Sexual Misconduct (“Interim Policy”) sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual harassment, sexual misconduct, and related retaliation.
+The Sexual Harassment and Sexual Misconduct Policy sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual harassment, sexual misconduct, and related retaliation.

 When a student is found responsible for sexual assault, the following guidelines will be utilized by the Sanctioning Administrator, which in student cases is typically the Director of Student Accountability.
 In all cases, the sanctions assigned to a student found responsible will depend on the full context in which the offense takes place.
 The Sanctioning Administrator is expected to use judgment in applying these sanctioning guidelines.